SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 > [!NOTE]
 > - Internal tables can only be assigned to internal tables.
 > - Internal tables can be assigned to each other if their line types are [compatible](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencompatible_glosry.htm) or [convertible](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconvertible_glosry.htm).
-> - An assignment can trigger an uncatchable exception if, for example, the target table is assigned a duplicate of a unique primary table key or secondary table.
+> - An assignment can trigger an uncatchable exception if, for example, the target table is assigned a duplicate of a unique primary table key or secondary table key.
 > - More information: [Conversion Rules for Internal Tables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconversion_itab.htm)

 <p align="right"><a href="#top">⬆️ back to top</a></p>